 - For example, in the Tomb of Sargeras audio drama, Gul'dan betrays Kil'jaeden and takes the power within for himself.
 Instead of getting revenge, Kil'jaeden simply points out how Gul'dan would stand no chance against the heroes by himself since they are the ultimate Determinators.
 Gul'dan realizes he's right, and Kil'jaeden's subsequent forgiveness showed Gul'dan that the Burning Legion is the closest thing he'll ever have to a family, causing him to relinquish the power and securing his Undying Loyalty.

 - This is in contrast to his fellow Co-Dragon Archimonde, who is of the "return victoriously or not at all"-type.

-, Archimonde the Defiler was the second of the Eredar lords that took Sargeras' offer of power and became one of his most powerful lieutenants.
+The Final Boss of Warcraft III, Archimonde the Defiler was the second of the Eredar lords that took Sargeras' offer of power and became one of his most powerful lieutenants.
 Unlike Kil'jaeden, Archimonde prefers a much more...direct approach to conquering the universe.
 He takes battles into his own hands instead of sitting back and plotting.
 Archimonde participated in the War of the Ancients, where he managed to kill Cenarius' father Malorne.
 Ten thousand years later he was brought back into Azeroth by Kel'Thuzad to lead the Legion's army.
 He promptly began destroying Lordaeron before crossing the sea to destroy Kalimdor.
 There he was held off by a coalition of Alliance and Horde members while trying to drain the World Tree Nordrassil of its power, before being blown up by thousands of wisps.